 In the past 10 years Robert Coombs, COO for The Class by Taryn Toomey, has advised top government officials, held events at the White House, testified before the US Congress, spoken at TEDx, and had initiatives featured in The New York Times.
 So finding a new job should be easy right?…

 Wrong!
 At least not the old-fashioned way where you send out a carefully crafted resume and cover letter in response to a job ad.

 When Coombs was at his former post, he thought perhaps it was time to explore new opportunities but it became apparent after his first truckload of applications, and subsequent auto rejections, that his resumes were rarely, if ever, reaching a real-live human

 His response to this auto screening: if you can’t beat ‘em bot ‘em.
 Robert created his own bot to customize his applications and send out resumes for him.

 After applying to 3,000 companies, he learned one thing for sure – no one reads cover letters … not even robots.
 The question then becomes: If Robert had trouble getting noticed despite all his experience then what are us poor mortals to do?

-Last week Robert spoke at Hire18 in San Francisco as part of the session panel for “A Standout Applicant”.
-Today he shares why micromanagers shouldn’t waste their efforts hiring smart people and the top three things you can do to improve internal communications now.
+See Robert live at Hiring Success 19 – Americas, February 26-27 in San Francisco and join us today to learn why micromanagers shouldn’t waste their efforts hiring smart people and the top three things you can do to improve internal communications now.

 Tell us about your job applicant ‘robot’ — why you made it and what surprised you?